TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 integrated Ethernet switch peripheral (CPSW9G).

-The following sample applications are key to demonstrate the capabilities of the CPSW9G hardware as well as the EthFw stack.
+The following sample applications are key to demonstrate the capabilities of the CPSW9G/CPSW5G hardware as well as the EthFw stack.

 Demo                               | Comments
 -----------------------------------|--------------
 L2 Switching | Configures CPSW9G switch to enable switching between its external ports L2/L3 address based classification | Illustrates traffic steering to A72 (Linux) and R5F (RTOS) based on Layer-2 Ethernet header. iperf tool and web servers are used to demonstrate traffic steering to/from PCs connected to the switch
 Inter-VLAN Routing (SW) | Showcases inter-VLAN routing using lookup and forward operations being done in SW (R5F).
 It also showcases low-level lookup and forwarding on top of CPSW LLD
-Inter-VLAN Routing (HW) | Illustrates hardware offload support for inter-VLAN routing, demonstrating the CPSW9G hardware capabilities to achieve line rate routing without additional impact on R5F CPU load
+Inter-VLAN Routing (HW) | Illustrates hardware offload support for inter-VLAN routing, demonstrating the CPSW5G/CPSW9G hardware capabilities to achieve line rate routing without additional impact on R5F CPU load

 ## EthFw Switching & TCP/IP Apps Demo {#ethfw_switching_demo}

-This demo showcases switching capabilities of the J721E integrated Ethernet Switch (CPSW9G) for features like VLAN, Multicast, etc.  It also demonstrates TI NDK (TCP/IP stack) integration into the EthFw, incorporating a sample HTTP server.
+This demo showcases switching capabilities of the integrated Ethernet Switch (CPSW9G or CPSW5G) found in J721E or J7200 devices for features like VLAN, Multicast, etc.  It also demonstrates TI NDK (TCP/IP stack) integration into the EthFw, incorporating a sample HTTP server.

 ## Inter-VLAN Routing Demo {#ethfw_intervlan_demo}

 This demo illustrates hardware and software based inter-VLAN routing.
-The hardware inter-VLAN routing makes use of the CPSW9G hardware features which enable line-rate inter-VLAN routing without any additional CPU load on the EthFw core.
+The hardware inter-VLAN routing makes use of the CPSW9G/CPSW5G hardware features which enable line-rate inter-VLAN routing without any additional CPU load on the EthFw core.
 The software inter-VLAN routing is implemented as a fall-back alternative.